 - BIS (Publishing) – Participate in training aimed at a new generation of publishers who create information products to fulfil the leisure, learning and instructional needs of readers both locally and internationally.

 All our programmes are also available at postgraduate level (honours, masters and doctoral).
 We have dedicated staff who, through on-going research and local and international collaboration, keep abreast of new developments in our specialised fields of study.

-Our MIT ICT Information Science (CW) started taking shape when our Department was awarded a grant by the Carnegie Corporation of New York to offer a Master's programme for qualified librarians from academic libraries from specified sub-Saharan African countries, for the period 2011 – 2014, focussing on knowledge and skills in ICTs, viz. the M.IT Stream B programme.
+Our MIT ICT Information Science (CW) started taking shape when our Department was awarded a grant by the Carnegie Corporation of New York to offer a Master's programme for qualified librarians from academic libraries from specified sub-Saharan African countries, for the period 2011 – 2014, focussing on knowledge and skills in ICTs, viz. then known as the M.IT Stream B programme.
 Since 2015 this became a self-sustaining programme.
 It makes use of a blended and hybrid teaching model, using technology-mediated lectures through audio-conferencing and the University of Pretoria (UP) learning management system.
 The Department was also awarded a second grant by the Carnegie Corporation of New York to offer eight four-week residential continuing professional development (CPD) programmes for qualified librarians from specified countries in sub-Saharan Africa, for the period 2014 – 2016, focussing on hands-on ICT skills.
-The training tookplace in Pretoria.
+The training took place in Pretoria.